 Current job: Entrepreneur; former presidential candidate in the 2020 Democratic primary

-Résumé high points: He’s got name recognition — see #YangGang — and fundraising potential that could easily put him in the top tier of candidates, even though he’s never run for city office.
+Résumé high points: He’s got name recognition — see #YangGang — and fundraising potential that easily put him in the top tier of candidates, even though he’s never run for city office.
 He performed well in a recent poll, receiving 20 percent of support as the top choice among 1,000 Democratic likely primary voters (despite the fact that he hadn’t yet filed his paperwork to run).

 Pet issue: Universal basic income.
 Yang advocated for giving every American $1,000 per month — what he named the “freedom dividend” — when he ran for president.